 News

-🚀 Exciting PhD Opportunity at TU Hamburg! 🚀
+🚀 Exciting PhD Opportunity at the Institut für Theoretische Elektrotechnik! 🚀

 Are you passionate about Machine Learning, Electrical Engineering, or Physics?
-TU Hamburg is offering a PhD position as part of the EU-funded DN PATTERN project (Marie Skłodowska-Curie Actions) [https://pattern-dn.eu]!
+We are offering a PhD position as part of the EU-funded DN PATTERN project (Marie Skłodowska-Curie Actions) [https://pattern-dn.eu]!
+In collaboration with Prof. Mnich (Institute Institute for Algorithms and Complexity) and Nexperia.

 🔹 Topic: AI-driven simulation and optimization for electromagnetic compatibility